 For all Faculty and Staff in the AAUP Bargaining Unit.

-“a.
-The faculty member holds the rank of full professor or equivalent title (e.g. Senior Extension Educator) at the University of Connecticut.
+The faculty member holds the rank of Associate Professor or full Professor or equivalent titles for clinical, in-residence and extension (CIRE) at the University of Connecticut.

-“b.
-The faculty member has served at the University of Connecticut for at least five years at this rank.
+The faculty member has served at the University of Connecticut for at least five years.

 Distinguished Chair, Endowed Chair, Named Professorship